-Upon exiting CBP's agriculture and baggage inspection, connecting passengers will go left (following the orange walls) and check their luggage for the next flight.
-All connecting passengers must go through U.S.'s Transportation Security Administration (TSA) security screening* at the South Satellite.
-The South Satellite's TSA Checkpoint is open from 6:00 a.m. through 6:00 p.m.
-PST.
-If the South Satellite's TSA Screening Checkpoint is closed passengers will have to exit to the pre-security side of the airport and re-screen through one of the main security checkpoints.
-TSA Pre✓® is not located in the South Satellite and is located only at main terminal checkpoints, see all security and checkpoints information.
+SEA Airport's International Arrivals Facility uses a bags first process.
+Travelers will claim and bring their luggage with them through U.S. Customs then stay to the right to recheck with their airlines.
+All connecting passengers must go through U.S.'s Transportation Security Administration (TSA) security screening.
+The passport control's TSA Checkpoint is open from 8 a.m. through 10 p.m.
+Pacific Time.
+If the passport control's TSA Screening Checkpoint is closed, passengers will have to exit to the pre-security side of the airport and re-screen through one of the main security checkpoints.
+TSA PreCheck is only available at main terminal checkpoints.

 Getting to your next flight